koihin/diceandgames/content/post/rtz-missions-round-1.md

 - Ammo Crates x 2
 - Tank-Trap x 2

-Alternative: you may allow the Defender to place 2 more pieces of terrain.
+**Alternative**: you may allow the Defender to place 2 more pieces of terrain.

-Alternative: you may substitute up to 2 pieces of terrain for Barbed Wires or Rubble.
+**Alternative**: you may substitute up to 2 pieces of terrain for Barbed Wires or Rubble.

 ### Objective
 Players score VP for controlling or contesting the Objectives as follows: